Quantized flag manifolds and non-restricted modules over quantum groups at roots of unity: Introduction

 Let us focus our attention on the quantum analogues of the results \cite{BMR}, \cite{BMR2}, \cite{BM} on Lie algebras in positive characteristics.
 It is known that phenomena in positive characteristics in the ordinary world resemble those at roots of unity in the quantum world.
-Hence we consider the situation when the parameter $q$ is specialized to a complex number $\zeta$ which is an $\ell$-th root of unity.
+Hence we consider the situation where the parameter $q$ is specialized to a complex number $\zeta$ which is an $\ell$-th root of unity.
 By the specialization $q\mapsto\zeta$ we obtain the De Concini-Kac type quantized enveloping algebra $U_\zeta(\Gg)$ and the non-commutative graded ring $A_\zeta$.
-We can also construct an abelian category $\modu(\CO_{\CB_\zeta})$ which is regarded as the category of ``coherent $\CO_{\CB_\zeta}$-modules'' on the virtual space $\CB_\zeta=\Proj\,(A_\zeta)$ (by \cite{TA} the virtual space $\CB_\zeta$ turns out to be a non-commutative scheme in the sense of \cite{R}).
+We can also construct an abelian category $\modu(\CO_{\CB_\zeta})$ which is regarded as the category of ``coherent $\CO$-modules'' on the virtual space $\CB_\zeta=\Proj\,(A_\zeta)$ (by \cite{TA} the virtual space $\CB_\zeta$ turns out to be a non-commutative scheme in the sense of \cite{R}).
 The aim of the series \cite{T1}, \cite{T2}, \cite{T3} and the present paper is to give analogues of \cite{BMR}, \cite{BMR2}, \cite{BM} using the quantized enveloping algebras and the quantized flag manifolds at roots of unity instead of the ordinary enveloping algebras and the ordinary flag manifolds in positive characteristics.
-Our arguments are basically parallel to those in \cite{BMR}, \cite{BMR2}, \cite{BM} although some new ideas are needed.
-Sometimes an obvious geometric fact in positive characteristics requires additional algebraic arguments in the quantized situation (see for example Section \ref{sec:EV} below).
-For some reasons we assume \begin{itemize} \item[(a1)] $\ell>1$ is odd, \item[(a2)] $\ell$ is prime to the order of the center of $G$, \item[(a3)] $\ell$ is prime to 3 if $G$ is of type $G_2$ \end{itemize} in the following.
-In general the situation becomes more complicated when the parameter $q$ is specialized to a root of unity.
-However, a good news in the case $\zeta$ is a root of unity is that we can relate the non-commutative scheme $\CB_\zeta$ with the ordinary scheme $\CB$ using Lusztig's quantum Frobenius homomorphism.
-In fact, we have a morphism $\Fr:\CB_\zeta\to\CB$ of non-commutative schemes, by which we obtain an actual sheaf of rings $\GO=\Fr_*\CO_{\CB_\zeta}$ on the ordinary flag manifold $\CB$.
-The category $\modu(\CO_{\CB_\zeta})$ is naturally equivalent to the category $\modu(\GO)$ of coherent $\GO$-modules.
-In the case $G=SL_2$ we have $\CB_\zeta=\CB=\BP^1$, and $\Fr:\BP^1\to\BP^1$ is given by $z\mapsto z^{\ell}$ for $z\in\BC=\BA^1\subset\BP^1$.
-In this case $\GO=\Fr_*\CO_{\BP^1}$ is commutative; however, in other cases where $G\ne SL_2$ the $\CO_\CB$-algebra $\GO$ turns out to be non-commutative.